 Hallux rigidus refers to stiffness (rigidus) of the joint at the base of the great toe (hallux).
 This joint is called the 1st metatarsophalangeal joint (MTPJ).
 The usual cause of hallux rigidus is arthritis or wear and tear of the smooth cartilage that lines the joint.
 It may be caused by a previous injury or it may be part of a general medical condition e.g. gout.
+Sometimes it is associated with a bunion (hallux valgus).
 Often the cause is unknown; it just develops, particularly as people get older.